symphoniacloud/dynamodb-entity-store/README.md

 [DynamoDB](https://aws.amazon.com/dynamodb/) is a cloud-hosted NoSQL database from AWS (Amazon Web Services).
 AWS [provides an SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-lib-dynamodb/) for using DynamoDB from TypeScript and JavaScript applications but it doesn't provide a particularly rich abstraction on top of the [basic AWS HTTPS API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Operations_Amazon_DynamoDB.html).

-[_DynamoDB Entity Store_](https://github.com/symphoniacloud/dynamodb-entity-store) is a library which uses the JavaScript V3 SDK from AWS and provides a _slightly_ higher level interface to work with.
+[_DynamoDB Entity Store_](https://github.com/symphoniacloud/dynamodb-entity-store) is a library which uses the JavaScript V3 SDK from AWS and provides a higher level interface to work with.
-It definitely **is not** an "ORM library", and nor does it try to hide DynamoDB's fundamental behavior.
+It is definitely **not** an "ORM library", and nor does it try to hide DynamoDB's fundamental behavior.
 Because of this you'll still need to understand how to use DynamoDB from a modeling point of view - I strongly recommend Alex DeBrie's [book on the subject](https://www.dynamodbbook.com/).

-**WARNING!!
-THIS IS AN "ALPHA" VERSION!!
-I'm releasing an early version of this library to get feedback, but the API may well change in breaking ways over the next weeks / months WITHOUT A CORRESPONDING MAJOR RELEASE.
-I hope to create a stable release by the end of October.**

-**And since this is an early version I would STRONGLY APPRECIATE FEEDBACK! 😀 Please drop me an email at mike@symphonia.io, or use the issues in this project**.

 Entity Store provides the following:

-* Assistance for write operations, handling repetitive aspects like configuration of table names, key attribute names, and setting metadata attributes like "Last Updated" time, and "TTL" (Time To Live)
+* More simple write operations, handling repetitive aspects like configuration of table names, attributes for keys, and setting metadata attributes like "Last Updated" time, and "TTL" (Time To Live).
-* A typed interface, including parsing, for read operations (get, scans, and queries), which also provides entity-scope filtering for collection operations.
+* A cleaner interface for read operations (get, scans, and queries), including contextual result types, parsing, and automatic "entity type" filtering.
-* Capability to automatically load all available results for collection operations (queries and scans), while also providing single-page versions with almost identical interfaces.
+* Automatically load all available items for query and scan operations (auto-pagination), or choose page-by-page results.
 * Simple setup when using ["Single Table Design"](https://www.alexdebrie.com/posts/dynamodb-single-table/#what-is-single-table-design) ...
-* ... but also allows non-standard and/or multi-table designs
+* ... but also allows non-standard and/or multi-table designs.
-* A pretty-much-complete coverage of the entire DynamoDB API / SDK, including operations for batch and transaction operations, and options for diagnostic metadata (e.g. "consumed capacity")
+* A pretty-much-complete coverage of the entire DynamoDB API / SDK, including batch and transaction operations, and options for diagnostic metadata (e.g. "consumed capacity").
 * ... all without any runtime library dependencies, apart from official AWS DynamoDB libraries (AWS SDK V3).

 This library is named _Entity Store_ since it's based on the idea that your DynamoDB tables store one or many collections of related records, and each collection has the same persisted structure.
 Each of these collections is an _Entity_, which also corresponds to a _Domain Type_ within your application's code.

-I started a first version of this library in 2022, and have used ideas here in a few projects since.
 If you're deciding on what DynamoDB library to choose you may want to also consider the following alternatives:

 * [DynamoDB Toolbox](https://github.com/jeremydaly/dynamodb-toolbox) - Jeremy's library was the biggest inspiration to